Basic Renting Information

 If you are new to renting or living in shared accommodation, you may not be aware of your rights as a tenant, co-tenant, boarder or lodger.
 Below are some tips for those new to renting and shared housing:

 - If you sign a lease agreement, this is a legally binding contract and you will be liable for the duration stated on the contract

 - Choose your accommodation carefully!
-There are only a few ways you can get out of your lease but they can be difficult and only in extreme circumstances - for more information contact the Housing Officer.
+There are only a few ways you can get out of your lease but they can be difficult and only in extreme circumstances - for more information contact Housing Services.